 Beginning with our earliest caveman ancestors, men have painted themselves before venturing forth to hunt or go to war.
-“War-paint” is used to this day, as we see modern warriors on the gridiron today, at the Super Bowl, painting their faces before entering the field of play; and American fighting men-and-women painting theirs before going on patrol.
+“War-paint” is used to this day, as we see modern warriors on the gridiron painting their faces before entering the field of play; and American fighting men-and-women painting theirs before going on patrol.

 In North America, the Native American peoples donned war paint as well before they went into battle.